-Why do you go to the gym?
+Why do you exercise and go to the gym?
 I asked this in my newsletter this week?

 I would say that my top 4 answers would be:

 3. Because it makes me feel good when I am on an exercise program